nikonikolov/gre-flashcards/log.md

 - cross reference your current list with the one from Berkeley and maybe add the ones that you need

+## Candidate words
+- lewd
+- lustful
+- debauched
+- salacious
+- libertine
+- all synonyms of licentious in google dictionary

+- sap - gradually weaken or destroy

 ## Initial list counts